baronet2/Geography-of-Innovation-Data/README.md

 The code provided can be used to scrape data from certain webpages.
 Instructions on using these are included in the code.
 You may need to install certain libraries using `pip` or `conda` for the Python files.
+Note that the scripts are intended for use with Python 3.7, so minor changes may be required for other versions.

 ## Tools Included